 Do you have a great public service project in mind, but need funding to get it off the ground?
 Are you ready to use the skills and knowledge you gained during your exchange experience?

 If you answered yes, then you and your team of alumni could apply for – and win! – up to $10,000 through the Citizen Diplomacy Action Fund for U.S. Alumni.
 The competition provides small grants to teams of at least one U.S. citizen alumnus/a and either one U.S. OR international citizen alumnus/a of U.S. government-sponsored exchange programs to carry out public service projects using the skills and knowledge they gained during their exchange experiences.

-Interested in applying for a Citizen Diplomacy Action Fund Timeline
+Interested in applying for a Citizen Diplomacy Action Fund grant?

-Do you have questions about this competition?
+Do you have questions about the Citizen Diplomacy Action Fund?

-Missed the Q&A webinar for the 2019 Citizen Diplomacy Action Fund?
-No worries!
-Catch up on all you need to know about the application process, proposal writing tips, and important eligibility requirements with the Q&A webinar for the 2020 Citizen Diplomacy Action Fund here.
+Catch up on all you need to know about this competition's application process, proposal writing tips, and important eligibility requirements with the Q&A webinar for the 2020 Citizen Diplomacy Action Fund here.

 Click here to see a page of Frequently Asked Questions.

-Citizen Diplomacy Action Fund is sponsored by the U.S. Department of State and implemented by Partners of the Americas in partnership with the Bureau of Educational and Cultural Affairs.
+The Citizen Diplomacy Action Fund is sponsored by the U.S. Department of State and implemented by Partners of the Americas in partnership with the Bureau of Educational and Cultural Affairs.